 |My re-grown celery makes a great dipper for hummus with garlic scape and basil pesto.|

-This post is linked up with the Farm Girl Blog Fest at Let This Mind Be In You, the Creative Homeacre Blog Hop at Self Sufficient Home Acre, with What's Cookin Wednesday at Buns In My Oven the Wednesday Fresh Foods Link Up at Gastronomical Sovereignty, What's In The Box at In Her Chucks, Green Thumb Thursday and Taste and Tell Thursdays.
+This post is linked up with the Farm Girl Blog Fest at Let This Mind Be In You, the Creative Homeacre Blog Hop at Self Sufficient Home Acre, with What's Cookin Wednesday at Buns In My Oven the Wednesday Fresh Foods Link Up at Gastronomical Sovereignty, What's In The Box at In Her Chucks, Green Thumb Thursday Food on Friday and Taste and Tell Thursdays.